We strive to make our dental practice an anxiety-free zone!

-Our team are happy to walk you through the whole process
+Our team is happy to walk you through the whole process

 If you have a fear of dental tools, for example, it may help if your dentist shows and explains them to you or tells you when they are about to use them and for what purpose.
 At Wahroonga Family Dental Centre, we encourage anxious patients to ask our dentists to explain what is happening throughout the treatment – they’re more than happy to help.